Detroit2077/ETH-AVAX-Module-2/README.md

 After this, the project will be running on your localhost.
 Typically at `http://localhost:3000/`

-And now, perform different operation and analyze the funtions.
+And now, perform different operations and analyze all the functions.